Greg-Aster/MegaMeal/src/content/about/merkin.md

 *"I've seen empires rise and fall, but nothing beats watching a human try to pronounce 'quinoa' for the first time."*

-*"Love isn't just about the big moments—it's also about making sure everyone gets fed, even if it's with interdimensional pizza."*
+*"Love isn't just about the big moments—it's also about making sure everyone gets fed."*

 ---

-*To witness Merkin's cosmic curation in action, explore the [Timeline of All Things](/posts/timeline/) or discover his favorite [Universal Recipes](/posts/cookbook/cookbook-index/).*
+*To witness Merkin's cosmic curation in action, explore the [Timeline of All Things](/posts/explainer/) or discover his favorite [Universal Recipes](/posts/cookbook/cookbook-index/).*